mmistakes/minimal-mistakes/_pages/research.md

 ![GWF logo](/assets/images/GWF_logo.png "Global Water Futures"){: .align-right style="width: 20%;"}

 Currently available hydrologic models cannot simulate the hydrology of the prairies quite well because they do not have a proper representation of prairie potholes and their dynamics.
 Therefore, this project focuses on enhancing current models by properly representing the prairie pothole in them.
-Two models are being modified: Canadian MESH land surface model (used by ECCC) and the HYPE model (used in Canada and Europe).
+Two models are being modified: the Canadian MESH land surface model (used by ECCC) and the HYPE model (used in Canada and Europe).
 This project improves the estimation of the flow quantities in prairie rivers.
 {: .text-justify}

 [Learn more](https://gwf.usask.ca/core-modelling/index.php){: .btn .btn--info}

 ## Flood Inundation Mapping

-Dr. Ahmed is involved in multiple projects that invistigate how the flooding extents will change under future climate for multiple cities/communities across Western Canada.
-The projects also look at tries to identify the change in the flooding extents when altering regulation scenarios of major lakes/reservoirs that are nearby the studied areas.
+Dr. Ahmed is involved in multiple projects that investigate how the flooding extents will change under future climate for multiple cities/communities across Western Canada.
+The projects also look at trying to identify the change in the flooding extent when altering regulation scenarios of major lakes/reservoirs that are nearby the studied areas.
 {: .text-justify}
 ______________